 top of page

-Psalm 34:18 says, “The Lord is near to the brokenhearted and saves those who are crushed in spirit.”
-If you’re grieving and brokenhearted, God is near.
+Psalm 34:18 says, "The Lord is near to the brokenhearted and saves those who are crushed in spirit."
+If you are grieving and brokenhearted, God is near.
 He knows what it’s like to lose a loved one...His only Son died.
 He knows the pain of separation…on the cross, Jesus cried, “Why have You forsaken Me?”
-And when His children grieve with broken hearts, when their spirits are crushed, He says He is near.
+And when His children grieve with broken hearts, when their spirits are crushed, He is near.
 Of course, since God is omnipresent, He is always near, but He is near in a comforting, saving way.

-Have you experienced a loss of a loved one or a dear friend and you’re having a hard time processing and coping with your feelings?
+Have you experienced the loss of a loved one or a dear friend and you’re having a hard time processing and coping with your feelings?
 You may be in a state of shock.
-Maybe you can’t believe that this has happened and keep thinking that it didn’t really happen, that you’ll wake up and this will just be a bad dream.
+Maybe you can’t believe that this has happened and you keep thinking that it didn’t really happen, that you’ll wake up and this will just be a bad dream.
 Are you feeling pain and maybe even guilt?
 Are you angry, maybe at God?
 Are you depressed?
 Do you break into tears when you see a TV show or movie where a character dies?
 Do you feel like life will never be normal again?
 Is your grief interfering with your work?

 Maybe you’re not grieving a human’s death, but the death of a pet.
 Our pets become part of our family and work their way into our hearts so that when they pass, the grief we feel can be overwhelming.
-Or maybe you are grieving after a divorce or separation, as the reality hits you that you won’t be in his or her life ever again.
+Or maybe you are grieving a divorce or separation, as the reality hits you that you won’t be in his or her life in that way again.
 Perhaps something happened in your family where, for your own well-being, you had to let go of a relationship, and you feel guilty, angry and sad.
 You might have been laid off or fired from a job that you loved, and you’re struggling with the way you were treated, the injustice of it, and the hurt.
 Or maybe you lost your home due to a natural disaster or fire, or you lost a body part.
 There are all kinds of tragedies and losses that cause grief.
 None are unimportant.
 You need to grieve that loss.

-The Valley Of The Shadow Of Death Is A Path, Not A Cave
+The Valley Of The Shadow Of Death

 We all know the 23rd Psalm that says when the Lord is my shepherd, “Though I walk through the valley of the shadow of death, I will fear no evil…” But notice that you don’t walk into the valley of the shadow of death and never come out.
 You walk through it.
 It’s a path, not a cave.
 There is a way out.
 The sun will shine again.
 Even though, right now, it feels like you’ll never not carry this boulder of grief in your heart, it will lessen.
 You will smile again, laugh again, and be able to move forward again.
 Grief is a detour, not a destination.